 As the Saudi population is increasing, average household sizes are declining.
 According to Al Ahli Bank in its "Saudi Housing Sector Overview", the average household size will be 5.28 people by 2020, compared to 6.1 people in 1992, as families become more concentrated compared to the more traditional "extended family" arrangements prevalent in the Kingdom.
 These factors are expected to create a need in the Kingdom for approximately 3.0 million new homes by 2025 according to the Saudi Arabian Ministry of Housing.
 In addition, the middle-income market segment of the population in the Kingdom is expected to grow due in part to Government initiatives such as the establishment of new universities and regulations that require companies in the Kingdom to employ a certain number of citizens of the Kingdom as well as a result of the growth of the Saudi labour force.

-As at 31 December 2016, the total Saudi labour force was 5.71 million, compared to 5.62 million and 5.57 million, in 2015 and 2014, respectively.
+As at 31 December 2016, the total labour force in Saudi Arabia was 13.6 million, of which 11.3 million, or 83.6 per cent., were male and 2.2 million, or 16.4 per cent., were female.
+Saudi nationals in the age group from 25 to 39 years constituted 55.8 per cent. of the Saudi labour force as at 31 March 2017.
 The accommodation of more female Saudi citizens in the Saudi workforce, especially the private sector, has contributed to the rise in the Saudi labour force.
-As at 31 December 2015, 499,590 Saudi women were employed in the private sector, compared to 55,618 Saudi women as at 31 December 2010.